Israel Border Police: Volunteer Border Guard

-The Border Guard also deploys many volunteer servicemen.
-These volunteer Border Guard members enlist as volunteers and serve in regular Border Guard units.
-The Border Guard relies on the volunteer soldiers in order to reinforce their manpower and help maintain the country's heavy security needs.
-The volunteer Border Guard are given special attention in sensitive places like Jerusalem where security threats are the highest and at times can double or even triple the manpower of full-time security forces in a given area.
+The Border Guard also deploys many volunteers.
+These members serve in regular Border Guard units.
+The Border Guard relies on volunteer soldiers to reinforce its manpower and help maintain Israel's security needs.
+The volunteer Border Guard are given special attention in sensitive places like Jerusalem where security threats are highest and sometimes double or even triple the manpower of full-time security forces in a given area.

-Many of these special Border Guard volunteers are Jewish immigrants that have immigrated to Israel from all over the world from places like the United States, United Kingdom, Canada, Australia, Italy, France, Germany, South Africa, South America, and the former Soviet Union, etc.
+Many of these special Border Guard volunteers are Jewish immigrants who immigrated to Israel from places like the United States, United Kingdom, Canada, Australia, Italy, France, Germany, South Africa, South America, and the former Soviet Union.

-The volunteer Border Guard members leave behind jobs and families on a regular basis in order to serve in this special combat unit.
-Some come from cities like Beit Shemesh, Ofrah, Ashkelon, Ra'anana and even Haifa to serve in the Border Guard.
-The volunteers receive no pay for serving in the Border Guard units and serve in the Border Guard in their off work hours.
+Volunteer Border Guard members leave behind jobs and families on a regular basis to serve in this combat unit.
+Some come from cities like Beit Shemesh, Ofrah, Ashkelon, Ra'anana and Haifa.
+They are not paid for serving in the Border Guard and serve in their spare time.